 A Q&A guide to corporate real estate law in the Russian Federation.

-The Q&A gives a high level overview of corporate real estate market trends; real estate investment structures, including REITs; legislation; title and public registers of title; confidential information; state guarantee of title; tenure; sale of real estate; seller's liability; due diligence; warranties; cost; taxes and mitigation, including VAT and stamp duty/transfer tax; climate change targets; third party outsourcing; restrictions on foreign ownership or occupation; finance; leases; planning law and consents; and proposals for reform.
+The Q&A gives a high level overview of the corporate real estate market ; real estate investment structures, including REITs; title; tenure; sale of real estate; seller's liability; due diligence; warranties; real estate tax and mitigation, including VAT and stamp duty/transfer tax; climate change targets; restrictions on foreign ownership; real estate finance; commercial leases; and planning law.

-To compare answers across multiple jurisdictions, visit the Corporate Real Estate Country Q&A tool.
+To compare answers across jurisdictions, visit the Corporate Real Estate Country Q&A tool.

 The corporate real estate market

 As the result of sanctions imposed by the US and EU on Russia's banking sector, there is practically no debt financing available for new developments, refinancing or acquisitions.